 In addition to a daily recovery score, the latest iteration slaps on something called a Strain Coach.
 This is a real-time measure of cardiovascular exertion that is tracked on a 0-21 scale.
 It works both for individual workouts and your entire day.
 You’ll also get a daily goal based on your recovery metrics.

-Since 2018 the wearable has been made to the general public.
+Since 2018 the wearable has been made available to the general public.
 Previously the only option was to purchase the wristband, but Whoop now offers a $30 monthly membership that includes Whoop Strap 3 free.

 Biostrap is not your typical fitness band.
 This is not something you are going to buy if you after the usual steps, distance and activity tracking.
 But it is something that will help you optimize recovery by tracking your HRV values during sleep.